-This is a guide covering RGB color.
+This is a guide covering everything you need to know about RGB color.

-What is RGB (Definition)?
+What is RGB Color?

 RGB stands for the primary colors, red, green, and blue.
 These RGB colors are the basic colors used for displaying images, objects, etc. on electronic screens.
 RGB is used for electronic displays such as TV screens, smartphones, etc. It’s typically used for digital display while CMYK is used for printing color images, papers, brochures, etc.